reactive-python/reactpy/README.md

 IDOM is a Python micro-framework that links your web framework of choice to a ReactJS frontend, allowing you to create **interactive websites without needing JavaScript!**

-Following ReactJS styling, you combine web elements _(such as `div`, `img`, `h1`)_ into [reusable "components"](https://idom-docs.herokuapp.com/docs/guides/creating-interfaces/your-first-components/index.html#parametrizing-components).
+Following ReactJS styling, web elements _(such as `div`, `img`, `h1`)_ are combined into [reusable "components"](https://idom-docs.herokuapp.com/docs/guides/creating-interfaces/your-first-components/index.html#parametrizing-components).
 These components can utilize [hooks](https://idom-docs.herokuapp.com/docs/reference/hooks-api.html) and [events](https://idom-docs.herokuapp.com/docs/guides/adding-interactivity/responding-to-events/index.html#async-event-handlers) to create infinitely complex web pages.

 When needed, IDOM can [use JavaScript components](https://idom-docs.herokuapp.com/docs/guides/escape-hatches/javascript-components.html#dynamically-loaded-components) directly from NPM.
 Components can also be [developed in JavaScript](https://idom-docs.herokuapp.com/docs/guides/escape-hatches/javascript-components.html#custom-javascript-components) for additional flexibility.